jpoehnelt/blog/src/posts/2022-behind-the-rocks-50k.md

 date: '2022-03-26T15:31:22.346Z'
 ---
 :::tldr
 tl;dr I finished the [2022 Behind the Rocks Ultra 50k](https://www.madmooseevents.com/behind-the-rocks-home) in 4 hours and 55 minutes (unofficial).
 It was a hot day with a course dominated by deep sand.
-It was an emotional roller coaster (injury, stress, DNS??) for me but I persevered with a time I am proud of!
+It was an emotional roller coaster (injury, stress, DNS??) for me but I persevered!
 :::

 {% image "src/images/2022-behind-the-rocks/PXL_20220326_154628435.jpg", "Canyons and desert along the Moab Behind the Rocks 50k race course" %}

 ## Triple Crown of Moab

-The Behind the Rocks Ultra 50k race was my final race of the Moab Triple Crown in 2022, which also includes the Dead Horse Ultra, Arches Ultra, and Moab Red Hot Ultra.
+The Behind the Rocks Ultra 50k race is the final race of the Moab Triple Crown in 2022, which also includes the Dead Horse Ultra, Arches Ultra, and Moab Red Hot Ultra.
 (I actually ran all four!)
-To qualify for the longer version of the Triple Crown, I completed one as 50 miler (Dead Horse) and the rest as 50ks.
-For me, the Behind the Rocks 50k course might was the most difficult.
+To qualify for the longer version of the Triple Crown, I completed one as 50 miler (Dead Horse) and the rest in the 50 km length.

 ## Prerace

 This was probably my worst week and morning leading up to a race.
-I was 50/50 on whether I was going to run when I woke up at 4:30 am.
+I was truly 50/50 on whether I was going to run when I woke up at 4:30 am.
 I kept thinking about a recent podcast episode of Some Work All Play and DNFs.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">New SWAP podcast! <a href="https://twitter.com/Meg_Runs_Happy?ref_src=twsrc%5Etfw">@Meg_Runs_Happy</a> and I talked about some wildly cool studies on speed training science, how simple training changes can improve performance for most athletes, caffeine, and the power of DNFs in racing and in life.
 Thank you all!
 WOOHOO! <a href="https://t.co/akvofpc7cE">https://t.co/akvofpc7cE</a></p>&mdash; David Roche (@MountainRoche) <a href="https://twitter.com/MountainRoche/status/1504195775525363716?ref_src=twsrc%5Etfw">March 16, 2022</a></blockquote>